github-education-resources/GitHubGraduation-2021/_data/attaullahshafiq10/attaullahshafiq10.md

-name: Hafiz Muhammad Attaullah # No longer than 28 characters
+name: Hafiz Muhammad Attaullah

-institution: University of Sindh 🚩 # no longer than 58 characters
+institution: University of Sindh 🚩

-quote: Be bold, be courageous, be your best # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+quote: Be bold, be courageous, be your best

 github_user: attaullahshafiq10